 Address: Calistoga, Napa Valley, CA 94515

 While Calistoga is known for its smaller-town charm, there is still plenty to do.
 There are several iconic landmarks in Calistoga, including the Castello di Amorosa.
-An architectural design marvel, this recreation of a 13th Century castle is simply breathtaking.
-The Castello di Amorosa Winery in Calistoga takes advantage of the area’s unique climate, perfect for growing the less well-known Sangiovese grape and the prized Cabernet Sauvignon and Merlot grapes.
+An architectural design marvel, this recreation of a 13th-century castle is simply breathtaking.
+The Castello di Amorosa Winery in Calistoga takes advantage of the area’s unique climate, which is perfect for growing the less well-known Sangiovese grape and the prized Cabernet Sauvignon and Merlot grapes.

 These climate variations allow for the production of a more Italianesque blend.
 Tours of the castle and tastings of these unique Italian-inspired wines are offered daily.
 Or opt to sample the local varietals through a hike and wine tour of the northern Napa Valley.

 In downtown Calistoga, the Ca’toga Galleria D’Arte, in the Villa CA’ TOGA, houses the breathtaking works by international muralist Carlo Marchiori.
 Tours of the Villa and Marchiori’s work are available to the public upon request.

 If you and the kids are looking for an awesome outdoor experience near Calistoga, the Petrified Forrest and the Safari West, both west of the city, is great for the whole family.
 And both the glamping sites of Safari West and the vacation rental, SSS Ranch Napa, allow you to stay nearby.

 In addition to hot springs, Calistoga is filled with Napa Valley hotels, inns, and lodges to fit almost any budget.
 The upscale Four Seasons Resort Napa Valley caters to all luxurious needs for an unparalleled stay.